ouya/docs/content-review-guidelines.md

 ##Content Guidelines

+Please see the [content submission checklist](https://s3.amazonaws.com/ouya-docs/OUYA_Dev_ReviewChecklist.pdf) for the full list.
+Here are some important points to keep in mind:

 * Alcohol, Tobacco and Drugs: Illegal content is illegal on OUYA.
 That said, games that reference drugs, alcohol, or tobacco products are always rated 12+.
 Games that focus on drugs, alcohol, or tobacco are 17+.
 * Gambling: This ain't Vegas, so games or apps that facilitate real gambling aren't allowed in OUYA.
 Gambling themes and simulated gambling will always be rated 12+ or 17+.
 * Hate: We at OUYA hate on hate.
 Please keep your speech clean and respect your fellow gamer.